 Over-pricing or under-pricing your home is a huge mistake.
 It’s critical that you and your real estate professional know your market and deeply analyze the comparable sales in your neighborhood or area to understand exactly where to price your home.

 To recommend the right list price, we employ the same detailed approach as an appraiser.
 We pour over the recent sales and present you with a customized Comparative Market Analysis (not a standardized report generated from the MLS) that considers the nuances of neighborhoods, streets, and homes.
 We review the information with you and, together, we decide the most effective list price.
+Here are a few of the factors that are taken into consideration when determine your home’s value.

 3. Neglecting to Address Needed Repairs